Not long ago, someone sent me a message: ‘Hi, I’m a travel blogger too!’

 If you answered yes then you’re a blogger!
 If you answered no then you’re an influencer!
 Problem solved!

 What do you think?
 Are you a blogger, an influencer, or neither of those things?
-Am I being an elitist judgy bitch or do I have a point?
+Am I being elitist and judgy about bloggers vs influencers or do I have a point?
 Let me know in the comments below!